rohithaug/India-covid-19-data/visualization_sample/README.md

-Download the Tableau Packaged Workbook, visualize_covid_data.twbx and try it out using Tableau Desktop or [Tableau Reader](https://www.tableau.com/en-in/products/reader) to visualize the data.
+Download the Tableau Packaged Workbook, [visualize_covid_data.twbx](visualize_covid_data.twbx) and try it out using Tableau Desktop or for free using the [Tableau Reader](https://www.tableau.com/en-in/products/reader) to visualize the data.
 The following are a few sample screenshots:

 **SAMPLE_1**